pebal/sgcl/README.md

   - `unique_ptr`

-    A unique pointer to objects created on the managed heap.
-Provides deterministic destruction.
+    This pointer serves as the root of the application's object graph.
+It is a specialization of std::unique_ptr and, like it, provides deterministic object destruction.

   - `tracked_ptr`